Underground-Ops/underground-nexus/README.md

 ----------------------------------------------------

-**IMPORTANT:** After deploying the Underground Nexus from a `docker run` command, type `docker exec Underground-Nexus sh deploy-olympiad.sh` in the exact same terminal or console in which the `docker run` command ran.
+**IMPORTANT:** After deploying the Underground Nexus from a `docker run` command, type `docker exec Underground-Nexus sh deploy-olympiad.sh` in the exact same terminal or console in which the `docker run` command ran. *This script does quite a lot and can take a LONG time to complete - depending on the power of your system and internet speeds it can take anywhere from 2 to 10 minutes to complete activating and initializing the Underground Nexus stack.*

 ***ACTIVATE the Underground Nexus (this is the only necessary command to run IMMEDIATELY after deploying the Underground Nexus to activate it):***
 `docker exec Underground-Nexus sh deploy-olympiad.sh`